 Income and Credit History

-In many cases, you will need to prove you have a stable income that allows you to be able to afford the repayments on the new loan you would be using to refinance your student debt.
+In many cases, you will need to prove you have a stable income.
+You need to afford the repayments on the new loan you would be using to refinance your student debt.
 This will mean you’ll need verifiable employment.
-What is asked for will vary—in some cases you will need to prove you have had an income for a while, in others even a job offer letter you are accepting will suffice.
+What is asked for will vary.
+In some cases, you will need to prove you have had an income for a while.
+In others, even a job offer letter you are accepting will suffice.

 You will also need to show that you are responsible with credit.
 A good credit score will certainly help, but you may be able to show regular repayments on things like credit cards or car loans as a means to verify this if you are fairly new to credit and haven’t built up a solid rating yet.